 If you enter into a lease with us, we process your personal data to administer the lease.

-If you subscribe to any of our mailing lists, we will use your information to send you the information you have requested.
+If you subscribe to any of our mailing lists, we will use your data to send you the information you have requested via the subscription form.

 This notice explains what personal data we process, why, how it is legal and your rights.